I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was performing with the Spanish Harlem Orchestra.

 I’m working on it!
 We are looking at 2018.
-The more people learn about the recording, the more they are going to love it.
-In my opinion, The Art of the Arrangement is already a classic.
-DJs are already playing it in New York, Mexico and Colombia.
+The more people learn about the recording, the more they will love it.
+The Art of the Arrangement is already a classic.
+DJs are playing it in New York, Mexico and Colombia.

 Agreed.
-On another note, what was your criteria for selecting the arrangers?
+On another note, what were your criteria for selecting the arrangers?

-The idea was to get buddies and acquaintances that were interested in the project.
-One such gentleman is Ray Santos He, and I worked on Hector Aponte’s project awhile ago, and our friendship blossomed.
+The idea was to get buddies and acquaintances interested in the project.
+One such gentleman is Ray Santos He, and I worked on Hector Aponte’s project a while ago, and our friendship blossomed.
 I approached Ray and said, “We are going to do something that features the arrangers,” and he signed on.

 Ray is a master arranger and unsung hero.